morgan-jaouni/Wayfarer/README.md

 ![Screen Shot 2020-10-30 at 5 10 23 PM](https://media.git.generalassemb.ly/user/31017/files/de4d6300-1ad2-11eb-95c0-3559a595661d)

-##### User can view an index of cities with posts by other users in a specific city - chronological order
+##### User can view an index of cities with posts by other users in a specific city - chronological order.
+User can like each post.
+Like count will show on post.
 ![Screen Shot 2020-10-30 at 5 11 05 PM](https://media.git.generalassemb.ly/user/31017/files/f329f680-1ad2-11eb-8d5a-9e7ac44ddfb5)

+##### User can create a new post with title and caption
 ![Screen Shot 2020-10-30 at 5 11 44 PM](https://media.git.generalassemb.ly/user/31017/files/0a68e400-1ad3-11eb-898b-dcad9384cb7c)